LTC Pharmacy Services Update: Vitamin C and Zinc in Wound Healing

 The Bottom Line: Vitamin C and Zinc in LTC Pharmacy Services

-Taking into consideration all of the information available, the routine use of vitamin C and zinc supplementation for wound healing is not recommended.
-Vitamin C and zinc supplementation may be considered on a case-by-case basis, but it’s important to look at the whole picture of the resident to determine if supplementation is actually appropriate.
+With all of the information available, we do not recomend the routine use of vitamin C and zinc supplementation for wound healing.
+Providers can consider Vitamin C and zinc supplementation on a case-by-case basis, but it’s important to look at the whole picture of the resident to determine if supplementation is actually appropriate.
 When well-powered RCTs and more information on the topic become available, a re-evaluation of this recommendation will need to occur.
-Our post acute care pharmacy team stays up to date with the latest clinical information—and utilizes that information to the benefit of SNF residents.
-Get started today by calling (866) 824-MEDS (6337).]]>

 Find out how we can help with your PACE pharmacy needs?